PicoLisp FFI with Crystal

 (native "./libpil.so" "extract" 'I P)

-This calls the extract function from the Zig library, with the P struct as its only parameter.
+This calls the extract function from the Crystal library, with the P struct as its only parameter.
 It expects a 32-bit signed integer I as the return value (it will be either 0 or -1).

 Next, the code will extract the P structure using the specification described above: